mscastillo/Alignment/README.md

 >EMBOSS_003
 ```

-The resulting alignment profiles will be saved in individual files for each tag in the *fasta* file.
-In addition, it will count the number of occurrences with up to a given number of mismatches.
+`needle` is set up to perform the alignment, across the forward and reverse (and complement) sequences, with no gaps but mismatches.
+The resulting alignment profiles are saved in two individual files for each tag: one for the forward and tother for the reverse alignment.
+In addition, it will output for each tag the total number of alignments (both forward and reverse) with up to a given number of mismatches.

 # `tags_mismatches.sh`